 Did I say it would be a good poem?
-If you are a chocolate aficionado, though, you understand.
+If you love chocolate, though, you understand.

-People travel the world JUST to sample chocolate from the best chocolatiers on the planet and it’s a rare thing to hear about Belize being in that mix.
+People travel the world to sample chocolate from the best chocolatiers on the planet and it’s a rare thing to hear about Belize being in that mix.

-We all know about Swiss chocolate, Belgium, French, and more, but word is chocolate was a Mayan invention.
-So Belize has bragging rights among the best.
-Some people even call Belize the “cradle of chocolate,” since this exquisite confection is known to have originated in the area.
+We all know about Swiss, Belgium, French, and other fancy chocolates, but did you know chocolate is a Mayan invention?
+Which means Belize has unequalled bragging rights when it comes to chocolate.
+Some even call Belize the “cradle of chocolate,” since this exquisite confection actually originated in the area.

 A brief history of chocolate in Belize

 The Hershey company housed their cacao plantation in Belize from 1984 to 1987.
 This was great for the Belizean economy until chocolate prices plummeted.
-Hershey moved out of Belize and many farmers, who were growing cacao to service the company, were out of business.
+Hershey abandoned Belize, and many farmers, who were growing cacao to service the company, were out of business.

 Many of those old cacao groves now grow citrus fruits, a current cash crop in Belize.

 The market has been returning since then through the efforts of the Toledo Cacao Growers Association among others.
-They produce organic chocolate for European markets and also train and assist local farmers in cocoa production.
+They produce organic chocolate for European markets, plus they train and assist local farmers in cocoa production.

-The Toledo district is the furthest south in the country, the hub for most of the chocolate production today.
+The Toledo district is in the far south of Belize, and is the hub for most of the chocolate production today.

 Local producers followed, with more coming along each year.
 The first actual chocolate bar produced in Belize came from a company owned by Richard Burns.
 He managed the Hershey facility in Belize before it closed.
 Burns began his own chocolate production in the late 90s and named his company Theobroma, Greek for “food of the gods”.

-Theobroma was the first Belizean-owned chocolate company, but it soon folded and there was no local chocolate production until the late 2000s.
+Theobroma was the first Belizean-owned chocolate company, but it soon folded and there was no local chocolate production until the late noughties.

 Enter Goss Chocolate, started by Kerry and Linn Goss, from the Placencia area, still a favorite today.
 The Goss family uses only organic, local-grown chocolate, and milk from a local dairy.
 Their offerings have once again established Belize as a world-class, chocolate-producing nation.

-Ixcacao Maya Belizean Chocolate is one of my favorites, too.
-The company is in the town of San Felipe in the Toledo District.
-Owners, Juan and Abelina Cho, are dedicated to growing organic cacao, using sustainable farming methods.
+Ixcacao is a Mayan business based in the town of San Felipe in the Toledo District, outside Punta Gorda.
+Owners Juan and Abelina Cho grow the best organic cacao, using sustainable farming methods.
 They refuse to use any artificial flavorings.
-They believe “chocolate will save the rainforest.”
+They believe that “chocolate will save the rainforest.”

-And if you go to Ixcacao (pronounced, “ees-kuh- cow.”
-The “x” sounds like an “s” in English), besides the tours, don’t leave until you have had the chocolate chicken!
+If you go to Ixcacao (pronounced, “ees-kuh-cow”), don’t leave until you’ve tried the chocolate chicken!

-Oh, my goodness!
 Abelina, aka “The Chocolate Queen,” doesn’t follow a recipe.
 She goes out into the garden and harvests everything she needs for the meal right on site.
-You might choose chocolate chicken, pork, or fish, but whatever you get, it’s worth the trip from wherever you are.
+You can choose chocolate chicken, pork, or fish, but whatever you get, it’s worth the trip from wherever you are.

-There is even a chocolate festival in Punta Gorda, the largest town in the Toledo District.
+There’s even a chocolate festival in Punta Gorda, the largest town in the Toledo District.
 Here you can even get chocolate soap (that’s soap, not soup) and chocolate beer (that’s just… beer)!
-The Cacaofest, held on Commonwealth Day weekend in late May each year, includes live music, dancing, incredible food, and a lot of fun.
+The Cacaofest, held in late May, features live music, dancing, incredible food, and a lot of fun.
 And chocolate.

 Drink chocolate and boost the economy

-Cocoa is trading on the commodities market for a shade under a dollar a pound.
-That is close to the high the country enjoyed before the drop to $0.30/lb, which caused Hershey to pull out in the 80s.
-It also represents a four-year low in the current market.
-Maybe the Mayan gods need to remind everyone how healthy chocolate is and encourage a return to that three-times-a-day, drink-with-every-meal concept.
-That would be a definite boon to the market!
+Cocoa is trading on the commodities market at around $2.35 per kilo, part of a general continuous rise since it crashed in 2017.
+Maybe the Mayan gods are reminding us how healthy chocolate is, and encouraging a return to that three-times-a-day, drink-with-every-meal concept.
+That would be a definite boon to the market.
 Again, sign me up!